fatih-aksoy/Todolist-Typescript/README.md

 - TS
 - React

-### At the end of the project, students will be able to;

-- improve coding skills within HTML & CSS & JS & TS & React.

-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

 - Step 1 : Vite using `pnpm create vite` or `yarn create vite` or `pnpm create vite todoapp --template react-ts`.